biocypher/biocypher/docs/tutorial-adapter.md

 In general, a single adapter fulfils the following tasks:

-1. Load the data from the primary resource, for instance by using pypath download / caching functions (as in the [UniProt example adapter](https://github.com/HUBioDataLab/CROssBAR-BioCypher-Migration)), by using columnar distributed data formats such as Parquet (as in the [Open Targets
+1. Loading the data from the primary resource, for instance by using pypath download / caching functions (as in the [UniProt example adapter](https://github.com/HUBioDataLab/CROssBAR-BioCypher-Migration)), by using columnar distributed data formats such as Parquet (as in the [Open Targets